 The New Year is always a time of reflection and for looking toward the possibilities the new year will bring.
 This is the time of year we take personal inventory and identify opportunities for self-improvement and creating a happier life.
-As coaches we love this time of year, inspired to have open conversations, sharing dreams and goals with friends and family.
+As Financial Coaches we love this time of year!
+We feel inspired to have open conversations, sharing dreams and goals with friends and family.
 Reflecting on wins, losses, and plans for trying again in the next 12 months.
 Specifically when it comes to New Year resolutions for your money or personal finances.

 Health and wellness is a part of most peoples New Year Resolutions, but have you ever thought about the role your finances play in your health?
 Financial stress can negatively impact your emotional, mental and physical health and can even be to blame for binge watching so much Netflix, stress eating, skipping the gym and feeling anxious, stressed and even depressed.
 However, by treating your financial plan with the same respect and attention you give to the other components of a healthy lifestyle, you will find your health and well being improved!

 Get out of Debt

 Do you have student debt you would love to get rid of?
 What about a car payment you are tired of making every month?
 Are credit cards more hindrance than help?
 This year, work towards making debt a thing of the past.
 Start creating a life free from debt rather than putting your life on hold while you slowly pay off your student loans (and all the associated interest) for 20 years.
 Check out the best way to get out of debt and eliminate your debt faster!